modelflows/modelflowsapp/deeplearning.md

 Both the Residual Autoencoder and the VAE can process datasets in a five-dimensional tensor format, structured as [C,X,Y,Z,T].
 Unlike the [POD-DL](https://modelflows.github.io/modelflowsapp/deeplearning/#hybrid-predictive-model) model, the architectures of these models are inherently dependent on the shape of the input snapshots.
 For the codes available on this page, the dataset must adhere to the following dimensional constraints: C = 3, X = 100, Y = 40 and Z = 64, with T remaining variable. <ins>Datasets with higher or lower dimensionality, or with a different arrangement of dimensions, may result in errors when executing the codes</ins>.

-For example these codes can be tested using the dataset corresponding to the two-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-2d).
+For example these codes can be tested with the dataset corresponding to the two-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-2d).
+Also note these models require a GPU for training.

 #### Residual Autoencoder (point forecasting) <a id="full-generative-residual"></a>
 ![Figure pod_dl_fixed_horizon](https://github.com/modelflows/modelflowsapp/blob/master/assets/img/2025_01_30_AbadiaHeredia_ARmodels_Res_AE.png?raw=true)